viblo/pymunk/README.txt

     pymunk is a python wrapper for the 2d physics library Chipmunk 2007 - 2008, Victor Blomqvist - vb@viblo.se, MIT License

-    This dev release is based on the latest pymunk release (0.8), using chipmunk rev 223 (source included)
+    This dev release is based on the latest pymunk release (0.9), using chipmunk 4.1.0 (source included)

     IRC: #pymunk on irc.freenode.net
     Homepage: http://code.google.com/p/pymunk/